bruno78/Getting-Cleaning-Data-Project/codeBook.md

  Per the project instructions, we need to produce only a data set with the average of each variable for each activity and subject.
 That was accomplished with the use of ddply

+## Variables:

-## Tidy data variable list and overview:
+Tidy data variables list and overview

 Human Activity Recognition Using Smartphones Tidy Data Set